ZackLucas/lucas-de-oliveira-zacarias/README.md

 ## OBS

-- For simplicity, the ownerId has not been defined, when using routes you must inform the ownerId in the route parameters as a string.
+- For simplicity, the owner doesn't need to be created, when using routes you must inform the ownerId in the route parameters as a string.

+  Example -> GET /v1/categories/Pizzaria-1/

+- If docker is used to launch the application, it will also use mongodb instantiated in docker.
+If you choose default startup, mongodb will be used on atlas clusters.

 ## Installation